zverok/grok-shan-shui/day03.md

 The "pseudo-randomness" of our random means, that each next call to `Math.random()` depends on how many times it was called before; so, if I'll port the cycle precisely, the rest of the landscape wouldn't be affected.
 That's the valuable lesson, helping to debug how it is going: if at some point mountains start to shift, I screwed up some of the tree algos!

 A bit of `console.log`-debugging...
-Oh, it should be just `.slice(reso / 4 + 1)` in my new cycle, we are back to the original picture (trust me on this, I'll feel dumb posting pictures of "nothing changed" ever time).
+Oh, it should be just `.slice(reso / 4 + 1)` in my new cycle, we are back to the original picture (trust me on this, I'll feel dumb posting pictures of "nothing changed" every time).

-Now, my eyes are harting with this `Math.random()` instances...
+Now, my eyes are hurting with this `Math.random()` instances...
 Can we do this, instead?..

 ```js
 var canv =